On D List of Movie Reviews

 Although the story is absorbing, the ending is a disappointment.
 It feels like a lazy, cheap escape to wrap up the show.
 Made in 1991, The Dark Half wouldn't be released for two years due to Orion's bankruptcy problems.
 By the way, the car is a 1966 Oldsmobile Toronado.

-All in all, The Dark Half is decent for a Stephen King picture.
+All in all, The Dark Half works well for a Stephen King picture.